Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Background on Black-box Attacks

-In a substitute model attack, an attacker generates a sequence of specific queries on the target DNN model to generate a substantial dataset capable of training a local {\em substitute model} that shares classification boundaries as the target.
-Then the attacker generates adversarial examples on the substitute model, i.e. a standard white-box attack, with the goal that these adversarial examples will transfer to the target DNN and cause misclassifications.
-The feasibility of this attack was first demonstrated for untargeted adversarial examples on small models (MNIST)~\cite{papernot2016transferability, papernot2017practical}, while the attack was shown to be much more difficult on targeted attacks and larger models~\cite{liu2017delving}.
+Existing black-box attacks can be divided into two types: substitute model attacks and query-based black-box attacks.
+In this work, we target the latter.

-In practice, substitute model attacks have two major shortcomings.
-First, success rates for these attackers are low and eclipsed by the more common, query-based black-box attacks.
-Second, there are effective defenses~\cite{kurakin2017adversarial,tramer2018ensemble} against them.
-Kurakin et al. \cite{kurakin2017adversarial} has shown that an adversarially trained model is robust against these attacks and Tramer et al. \cite{tramer2018ensemble} further improves the defense method using ensemble adversarial training.
+\para{Substitute Model Attacks.} An attacker \htedit{queries a target model repeatedly}, uses the query results to build a labeled dataset and train a {\em substitute} model to approximate classification boundaries of the model.
+The attacker then generates adversarial examples on the substitute model (using a white-box attack), hoping that they will succeed on the target model.
+This attack is shown to successfully produce untargeted adversarial examples on small models like MNIST~\cite{papernot2016transferability, papernot2017practical}, but \htedit{become much less successful when} producing targeted attacks or going against larger models~\cite{liu2017delving}.
+This spurs efforts to increase transferability between substitute and target models~\cite{xie2019improving, dong2019evading, wu2020skip, inkawhich2020perturbing, lin2019nesterov}.

-Our work targets the more effective query-based black-box attacks. \htedit{Blacklight is easily combined with existing defenses~\cite{tramer2018ensemble} to build robust defenses against substitute model attacks and query-based attacks (details in the appendix). }
+Defending against substitute model attacks is an active research area.
+Existing defenses include adversarial training~\cite{kurakin2017adversarial}, ensemble adversarial training~\cite{tramer2018ensemble}, and adversarial training with single-step R+FGSM attack~\cite{wong2020fast}.
+We note that ensemble adversarial training can be combined with Blacklight as a hybrid defense against both substitute model attacks and query-based attacks (details in the Appendix \S\ref{sec:hybrid_submodel}).